inigogrch/dsci-workflow-automation/README.md

 8. Under the 'Website' heading, click 'Use your GitHub Pages website'.
 9. Now access our analysis through this website!

+The ```bash make all ``` command does the following:
+	1. Downloads the dataset
+	2. Cleans and preprocesses the data
+	3. Splits the dataset into training and testing sets
+	4. Performs exploratory data analysis (EDA)
+	5. Trains a logistic regression model
+	6. Evaluates the model and generates final results
+	7. Renders the final report in docs/index.html

 # Licenses

 This project is dual-licensed: